Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 Many-particle systems written in the canonical form \eqref{eq:IPS} or its variant are now quite ubiquitous.
 Such systems are usually formulated by the first-principle agent-based models which are conceptually simple.
 For instance, in physics those particles $X_i$ can represent ions and electrons in plasma physics \cite{dobrushin1979vlasov}, or molecules in a fluid \cite{jabin2004identification} or even large scale galaxies \cite{Jean} in some cosmological models; in biological sciences, they typically model the collective behavior of animals or micro-organisms (for instance flocking, swarming and chemotaxis and other aggregation phenomena \cite{carrillo2014derivation}); in economics or social sciences particles are usually individual ``agents” or ``players” for instance in opinion dynamics \cite{friedkin1990social} or in the study of mean-field games \cite{lasry2007mean,huang2006large}.
 Motivation even extends to the analysis of large biological \cite{bossy2015clarification} or artificial \cite{mei2018mean} neural networks in neuroscience or in machine learning.

 The classical and more recent investigations on the topic of mean-field approximation have mainly focused on the case $w_j^N \equiv 1$ for all $1 \leq j\leq N$.
 In this case, under mild assumptions, it is well-known (see for instance \cite{mckeanpropagation,braun1977vlasov,dobrushin1979vlasov,osada1986propagation,sznitman1991topics,fournier2014propagation,jabin2018quantitative,serfaty2020mean,jabin2014review,bresch2020mean} ) that the (usual) empirical measure $\frac{1}{N}\sum^N_{i=1}\delta_{X_i(t)}$ of the particle system \eqref{eq:IPS} converges to the solution $v_t $ to the nonlinear mean-field PDE \eqref{2D-NSE_new} as $N \to \infty$.
-In particular, mean-field limit on exchangeable systems is equivalent to {\em propagation of chaos}, i.e. the $k-$marginal distribution of the particle system converges to the tensor product of the limit law $g^{\otimes k}$ as $N$ goes to infinity, given for instance the i.i.d. initial data.
+In particular, mean-field limit on exchangeable systems (i.e. $w_j^N\equiv1$ and given the i.i.d. initial data) is equivalent to {\em propagation of chaos}, i.e. the $k-$marginal distribution of the particle system converges to the tensor product of the limit law $g^{\otimes k}$ as $N$ goes to infinity.

-Classically, Mean-field limit implies that a continuum model can be found to approximate the associated particle system when $N$ is large.
+Classically, mean-field limit implies that a continuum model can be found to approximate the associated particle system when $N$ is large.
 In this article, we not only establish mean-field limit for systems with general weights $w^N\assign (w_1^N,...,w_N^N)$ as in the system \eqref{eq:IPS}, as a byproduct, we demonstrate a more flexible mean-field convergence.
 Indeed, we can consider the following continuum model given by two coupled PDE's

 The continuum model \eqref{eqt:coupled pde} turns out to be a suitable mean-field system for the linear statistics of the interacting diffusions \eqref{eq:IPS}.
 Formally, let $\{\tilde{w}^N\}$ be any other sequence of weights that satisfies the assumption $(\mathbb{W}_r)$, then the system \eqref{eqt:coupled pde} is a continuous approximation to \eqref{eq:IPS}, in the sense that as $N \to \infty$,